trisulnsm/dinodoc/trisuldocs/docs/ug/tools/payload_search.md

 Trisul will reassemble and check all TCP streams in both directions for a match.
 If HTTP compression and chunked encoding are used, they are also factored in.
-Finally Trisul will show you a list of flows that match along with a highlighted context – you can then pull the packets as a PCAP file into [Unsniff Network Analyzer](http://www.google.com/search?q=unsniff) for further analysis.
+Finally Trisul will show you a list of flows that match along with a highlighted context.

 :::note For maximum benefit, you need to use *Payload Search* in conjunction with a network forensic